 There are various methods to purify water including boiling or treating with the iodine tablet.
 First, you need to make sure that all water you drink on the Everest Base Camp trek is purified or not.
 It helps to keep your health healthy.

-Through adding in drinking water, isotonic powder helps to replace lost electrolytes and keep you fit and healthy.
+By adding in drinking water, the isotonic powder helps to replace lost electrolytes and keep you fit and healthy.

 It is the most powerful medicine used to prevent the onset of Acute Mountain Sickness.
 It is a preventive medication and does not treat AMS.

-Some common medicine like paracetamol for headaches as Imodium for diarrhea.
+Some common medicine like paracetamol for headaches and Imodium for diarrhea.